Eyiladeogo/consensus/README.md

   - A list of 2 to 5 distinct voting options
   - A specific deadline for voting
 - **Dynamic Room Management:** Users can view a dashboard of all decision rooms they have created.
-- **Anonymous Voting:**
+- **Voting:**
-  - Both registered users and guests can cast exactly one anonymous vote per room.
+  - Users can cast exactly one vote per room.
-  - For registered users, their authenticated user ID is used.
-  - For guests, a unique, persistent client-side ID (stored in a cookie) serves as their anonymous identifier.
-- **Vote Justification:** Voters can provide an anonymous text comment to justify their choice.
+- **Vote Justification:** Voters can provide a text comment to justify their choice.
 - **Live Tallies & Results:**
-  - The room creator can view real-time vote tallies for their active decision rooms.
+  - The room creator can view vote tallies for their active decision rooms.
   - After the deadline, final results are displayed to anyone viewing the room.
-  - Vote justifications are shown to the room creator (or after the deadline), e.g., `[Voter Display Name] voted for "[Option Text]" - "[Comment]"`.
+  - Vote justifications are shown to the room creator, e.g., `[Voter Display Name] voted for "[Option Text]" - "[Comment]"`.

 ---